yood/ChimpKit2/README.txt

 There's also sample code in ChimpKit2ViewController that shows how to use SubscribeAlertView, a dialog that makes it easier to subscribe users to your mailing list.

+TODO:
+- Support localization
+- Improve interface (not UI) for subscribe dialog